Source-Side Sufficiency for the Information Bottleneck: Exact Reduction and Finite-Block Equivalence: Gaussian specialisation and the Chechik et al. solution

-\begin{corollary}[Recovery of Chechik et al.] In the linear-Gaussian setting above: \begin{enumerate} \item[(a)] The IB curve $\mathcal{I}_{\T,\Cb} = \mathcal{I}_{\Ph(\T),\Cb}$ is the IB curve of the $r$-dimensional pair $(\Ph(\T),\Cb)$, where $r \le d_\Cb \le d_\T$. \item[(b)] The rank bound $k \le r$ of \textup{\cite[Theorem~3.1]{chechik2005gaussian}}---that every optimal representation has rank at most $r = \mathrm{rank}(\Sigma_{\Cb\T}\Sigma_{\T\T}^{-1})$---is an immediate consequence of item~(a): optimal encoders depend on $\T$ only through the $r$-dimensional image of $\Ph$, by Theorem~\ref{thm:main}(iii). \item[(c)] The closed-form eigen-decomposition of \textup{\cite{chechik2005gaussian}} is the solution to the Blahut--Arimoto problem on the reduced joint $p(\Ph(\T),\Cb)$, which in the jointly Gaussian case admits a closed form via the canonical correlation structure of $(\T,\Cb)$. \end{enumerate} \end{corollary}
+\begin{corollary}[Recovery of Chechik et al.] In the linear-Gaussian setting above, the following statements hold. \begin{enumerate} \item[(a)] The IB curve $\mathcal{I}_{\T,\Cb} = \mathcal{I}_{\Ph(\T),\Cb}$ is the IB curve of the $r$-dimensional pair $(\Ph(\T),\Cb)$, where $r \le \min\{d_\Cb,d_\T\}$. \item[(b)] Within the linear-Gaussian encoder class of \textup{\cite{chechik2005gaussian}}, a reduced encoder pulls back to a linear map on $\T$ of rank at most $r$.
+This recovers the effective rank bound in their solution. \item[(c)] The closed-form Gaussian IB calculation of \textup{\cite{chechik2005gaussian}} gives the same optimum for the reduced Gaussian pair $(\Ph(\T),\Cb)$ and the full pair $(\T,\Cb)$. \end{enumerate} \end{corollary}

 \begin{proof} Part~(a) is Theorem~\ref{thm:main}(i) applied to $\Ph$.
-Part~(b) follows from Theorem~\ref{thm:main}(iii): every minimiser $p(\Xb\mid\T)$ of the left-hand Lagrangian satisfies $p(\Xb\mid\T=t) = p^\star(\Xb\mid\Ph(t))$ a.s., so the distribution of $\Xb$ depends on $\T$ only through the $r$-dimensional vector $\Ph(t)$, giving rank at most $r$.
-Part~(c) is the observation that on the reduced joint $p(\Ph(\T),\Cb)$, which is jointly Gaussian (as $\Ph$ is a linear function of a Gaussian $\T$), the IB Lagrangian is solved by the singular-value decomposition of the cross-covariance matrix of $(\Ph(\T),\Cb)$; this is precisely the computation in \cite{chechik2005gaussian}. \end{proof}
+For~(b), write the conditional-mean map as $P\T$ with $\operatorname{rank}P=r$.
+A linear reduced encoder with signal map $B$ pulls back to the signal map $BP$ on $\T$, whose rank is at most $r$.
+Equality of its objective value follows from Theorem~\ref{thm:main}(iii).
+For~(c), the pair $(P\T,\Cb)$ is jointly Gaussian.
+Chechik et al.'s Gaussian eigenvalue calculation applies directly to this reduced pair, and Theorem~\ref{thm:main}(ii) transfers its value and pullback minimiser to the full pair. \end{proof}

-\begin{remark} The reduction provides a conceptual explanation of the rank bound of~\cite{chechik2005gaussian} that does not rely on optimality conditions: it is not that the optimiser ``chooses'' a low-rank encoder as a consequence of the first-order conditions, but rather that the IB problem itself lives in the $r$-dimensional image of $\Ph$, and any encoder that looks outside this image is wasting rate. \end{remark}
+\begin{remark} The reduction supplies a conceptual explanation of the effective rank in the linear-Gaussian solution.
+The IB problem itself lives in the $r$-dimensional image of $\Ph$, and any dependence on $\T$ beyond this image spends rate without changing relevance.
+The linear rank bound was originally established in~\cite{chechik2005gaussian} via first-order analysis of the Gaussian Lagrangian. \Cref{thm:main} re-derives it as a structural consequence of input-side sufficiency. \end{remark}